ruiming-lu/Squirrel/README.md

 # Introduction
-`鼠鬚管`, a powerful input method for Chinese characters based on Rime@rime/squirrel
+`鼠鬚管`, a powerful input method for Chinese characters based on Rime @rime/squirrel

 # Prerequisite
 * lua-5.4.3